wgcv/GitKraken-Ambassador-Website/README.md

-# GitKraken-Ambassador-Website
+# GitKraken Ambassador Website
-GitKraken Ambassador Website
+The website of GitKraken Ambassador Program